 In general this is not necessary but there is no harm in doing so.

 Enabling Driver Identification

-There are four main ways to run this section of the survey.
+There are three main ways to run this section of the survey.
 Which you select depends on a variety of factors but let’s introduce each and then summarise the applications.